 If you use PivotTables you'll be glad to hear that 2007 lets you undo changes in a PivotTable, alongside a host of other upgrades similar to those provided for regular tables and data e.g. sorting and filtering, conditional formatting options and quick style templates.

 Finally there are a few changes to the way printing is done, giving you more control over the formatting and details such as headers, margins and page fits, all through a single part of the Ribbon.
 The print preview now allows you to see the whole printable document at once so you can finally be sure of what your spreadsheet will look like when printed.

 Software-Matters have been experts in bespoke Excel systems since 1995.

 Find out more about how we can help you with your project by emailing us via our Contact page or giving us a call on 01747 822616.
 We give free advice!

-If you would like to read more about the different Excel versions follow the links below.
+For lots more information about the general benefits of using Excel and what was new in the different Excel versions follow the links below.

 - The benefits of using Microsoft Excel